 "What lessons can you carry into the next quarter?"

-“What strengths did your team demonstrate, even if the numbers didn’t show it?”
+"What strengths did your team demonstrate, even if the numbers didn't reflect them?"

-Suddenly, the leader shifts from blame to growth.
+The leader shifts from blame to growth.
 Instead of spiraling, their brain engages the prefrontal cortex, leading to clearer planning and renewed motivation.
+The situation didn't change.
+The interpretation of the situation did.
+And that interpretation is where performance actually lives.

 Why Perspective Shifts Matter in Business